nejeoui/MPA-OpenCl/README.md

 DESCRIPTION:

-This is a set of Multi precision Arithmetics function in OpenCl licensed under the Apache Software License v2.
+This is a set of Multiple precision Arithmetics function in OpenCl licensed under the Apache Software License v2.